kernelcrash/amstradcpc-rom-emulator/README.md

 ---------------------------------
 kernel at kernelcrash dot com

+UPDATE: 20180613 - Now uses interrupts and should load whole disks track by track.
+More technical details on kernelcrash.com

 Sort of a proof of concept for using a cheap STM32F407 board directly attached to an Amstrad to emulate a few 'hardware components'